 House chores present a good bit of physical exercise.
-From shovelling the snow to vacuuming the house, these simple exercises get you moving and help maintain a good level of physical health.
-Make sure your heart rate is slightly raised while doing this, so that you are in the aerobic-zone.
+From shovelling the snow to vacuuming the house, these simple exercises get you moving and help maintain a proficient level of physical health.
+Make sure your heart rate is slightly raised while doing this so that you are in the aerobic zone.

 2: Swimming improves cognitive functioning:

 Swimming is one of the best forms of exercise and doesn’t injure your muscles.
 Get in the pool and enjoy a good swim.
 Studies show that swimming boosts blood flow to the brain to improve cognitive functioning .